-It is a panoramic thrill flying into Kathmandu on a clear day.
-The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
-Our representative and driver will meet you at the airport and escort you to your hotel.
-At the hotel, you will be briefed about your daily activities..
+You will be greeted by a panoramic view of snow-capped mountain peaks sprawling down below once you fly in the sky of Kathmandu.
+A representative and driver from our office will meet you at the airport and escort you to your hotel.
+The representative will help you check into your designated hotel.
+At the hotel you will be briefed about your daily activities.

 Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a wonderful mix of Hinduism, Tibetan Buddhism and Western influence.
-There will be a guided tour to the largest Buddhist stupa in Nepal Boudhanath and after that to the most popular Hindu shrine dedicated to Lord Shiva- Pashupatinath.
-We take a tour to Patan or Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
-We walk through Patan Durbar Square, and delight in the architectural wonders of Malla era.
+There will be a guided tour to UNESCO World Heritage Sites namely Boudhanath- the largest Buddhist Stupa in Nepal, Pashupatinath- most popular Hindu shrine dedicated to Lord Shiva and Patan or Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
+At Patan Durbar Square, we will delight in the architectural wonders of Malla era.
 Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square. .

-We take the spectacular early morning flight to Jomsom (famous for its apples) where we will be met at the tiny airstrip by our trek crew.
+We take a spectacular early morning flight to Jomsom (famous for its apples) where we meet our trek crew at a tiny airstrip.
 After some initial preparation of loads, we begin our trek to the pretty village of Kagbeni.
 Just out of Jomsom we cross a small suspension bridge and then walk along the riverbank of the Kali Gandaki.
 The trail is flat and quite barren, with craggy rocks and sand littering the trail.
 This makes it very easy going.
 We will get magnificent views of huge peaks such as Dhaulagiri, Tukuche and Nilgiri, whilst to the south can be seen the entire Annapurna massif.
 Kagbeni with its narrow alleyways and tunnels, irrigation canals, fields of wheat and barley and a large red Gompa, give us a preview of scenes that we would come across in Upper Mustang.
 At the north end of the village is the police check-post.
 Here we will complete our paperwork before entering this long forbidden region of Nepal. .

-Following a trail on the arid Tibet like landscape, we climb above the village of Samar to a ridge and then descend into a large gorge past a Chorten before entering another valley filled with juniper trees.
+We climb above Samar to a ridge and then descend into a large gorge past a Chorten before entering another valley filled with juniper trees.
 We then cross a stream and after climbing to a pass, we descend along a ridge to Shyangmochen, a tiny settlement with a few tea shops.
-Nearby is Rangbyung, a cave containing stalagmites in the form of a Chorten and one of the holiest places in Mustang.
+Nearby is Rangbyung, a cave containing stalagmites which have formed in the shape of Chorten and one of the holiest places in Mustang.
 The trail climbs gently from Shyangmochen and we enter another huge valley before descending to Geling, with its extensive fields of barley.
-Like in all settlements of Mustang, the white and ochre painted houses in Geling are constructed using mud and stones.
+Like in all settlements of Mustang, the white and ochre-painted houses in Geling are constructed using mud and stones.
 The roofs are made of twigs, straw and a mixture of mud and pebbles..